sbrl/Pepperminty-Wiki/README.md

 3. Tick the boxes of the modules you want
 4. Click the download button

+## Configuring
+To configure it, open your downloaded copy of `index.php` in your favourite editor - the settings can be configured at the top of the file.
+There are extensive comments that explain what each option does.
+Make sure that you change the allowed usernames and passwords!
+If you need more help, don't hesitate to open an issue on this repository or contact me.

 ## Updating
 1. Rename your old `index.php` to `index.old.php` temporarily